African Violet Chimera

 too cold; fresh air but no drafts; and enough humidity (40 to 50%) to maintain

-POTTING: Today, almost
+SOILLESS MIX: Today, almost

 all of the commercial potting mixes are the "soilless" type.
 A mix suitable for